TPC’s Commitment to Diversity, Equity, and Inclusion

-The Philanthropy Connection is committed to action that includes addressing systemic racism and identifying improvements to become more equitable and inclusive.
+The Philanthropy Connection is committed to action that addresses systemic racism and to continually improving to become a more equitable and inclusive organization.
 This work is particularly important because of the position of power and privilege that TPC holds as a funder in the nonprofit space.

-From member learning events to the Grant Making process, DEI Committee members are involved in TPC’s programming and are working with TPC as a whole to address the systems, structures, and behaviors that contribute to inequity.
+From member learning events to the grant-making process, DEI Committee members are involved in TPC’s programming and are working with TPC as a whole to address the systems, structures, and behaviors that perpetuate inequity.

-Members are encouraged to take action to further their own education by engaging with and reflecting on resources such as TPC’s 21-Day Racial Equity Challenge, which offers participants a self-guided journey to examine the history and impacts of racism and other structural inequities.
-This challenge is offered regularly throughout the year; if you’re interested in joining keep checking the events page for when the next cohort will start!
+Members are encouraged to take action to further their personal education by engaging with and reflecting on resources such as those shared in TPC’s 21-Day Racial Equity Challenge, which offers participants a self-guided journey to examine the history and impacts of racism and other structural inequities.
+This challenge is offered regularly throughout the year; if you’re interested in joining, keep checking the events page for when the next cohort will start and watch for an invitation to join!

-There is no guidebook for DEI work; creating a more inclusive and equitable organization is an ongoing process.
-It is something TPC will strive for, but not something that TPC will ever perfectly attain.
+There is no “one size fits all” guidebook for DEI work; creating a more inclusive and equitable organization is an ongoing process.
+It is something TPC strives for, but not something that TPC will ever perfectly attain.
 We are all learners, always evolving to better understand the humanity of all.

-However, TPC does believe that we can start from a common foundation.
+However, TPC firmly believes that we can start from a common foundation.
 The following is a list of terms that TPC believes are important for members to understand when it comes to this journey.
 This list is not exhaustive, but aims to provide context to the TPC-specific work at hand.

 • Anti-Oppression work seeks to recognize the oppression in our society and tries to mitigate its effects and equalize the power imbalance in our communities.
 (Modified from Simmons College)